-Last autumn a good friend of ours, Kim (a Clinical Psychologist), was part of a 14-member group that set out on a 30-day trip into the Himalayas.
+Last autumn our own, Kim Keegan (a Clinical Psychologist), was part of a 14-member group that set out on a 30-day trip into the Himalayas.
 The itinerary included an attempt to summit Mera Peak (6,476m), a cross over the Amphu Labtsa pass (5,780m), and final summit of Island Peak (6,189m).
 This two-part article captures Kim’s observations of the traits and techniques that characterised this group’s journey.
 These ideas are applicable to all aspects of endurance sport and may be applied to your performance-related goals.

 1) Focus on the journey not the summit.
 Beginning our mountain expedition with an acclimatisation trek through a dark and damp forest seemed to challenge our group; we longed to leave the leeches and rush to the glory of the glacier.
 However, this was the journey and just as important as the time spent climbing higher up.
 Unbeknown to us, this time was our training and an important time to rehearse the psychological skills that would condition us for summit day.
 Patience, perseverance, and positivity were needed to survive both ends of the physical spectrum from a monotonous rest day to a strenuous summit push.